sspproger/Data-Science/README.md

 ## Chapter VII

-### Exercise 03 : Reduce
+### Exercise 03.

-Exercise 03

 Reduce

-Turn-in directory : ex03/
+- Turn-in directory: `ex03/`.

-Files to turn in : benchmark.py
+- Files to turn in: `benchmark.py`.

-Allowed functions : import timeit, import sys, from functools import reduce
+- Allowed functions: `import timeit`, `import sys`, `from functools import reduce`.

-Besides map() and filter() there is another function that might be useful for you in the future – reduce().
-You can also use it instead of loops and, in most cases, it will be more efficient when you need to calculate a sum.
-In this exercise, you need to calculate the sum of squares up to the number given as an argument.
-For example, if 5 was given, the sum will be ```1 + 4 + 9 + 16 + 25 = 55```
+In addition to `map()` and `filter()`, there is another function that may be useful to you in the future: `reduce()`.
+You can use it instead of loops, and it is usually more efficient for calculating sums.
+In this exercise, you need to calculate the sum of the squares up to the given argument.
+For example, if 5 is given, the sum is `1 + 4 + 9 + 16 + 25 = 55`.

-In your script create two functions:
+1. In your script, create two functions:

-* in the first – you need to implement the usual approach with a loop and ```sum = sum + i*i```
+    - In the first, implement the usual approach with a loop and `sum = sum + i*i`.
-* in the second – you use a reduce() instead
+    - In the second, use `reduce()`.

-* Let us create a script that takes as an argument the name of the function (loop or reduce), the number of calls it should perform for the benchmark, and the number for the sum of the calculation of squares.
-In return, it should give the time spent to make that number of calls of the function.
+2. Let's create a script that takes the name of the function (loop or reduce) as an argument, as well as the number of calls to be performed for the benchmark and the number for the sum of the calculation of squares.
+In return, it should provide the time it takes to make that number of calls to the function.

 The example:
 ```